DaoanXU/LeetCode/src/divide_two_integers/README.md

 The solution scans bit by by bit, so its O(32) = O(1).

-One tricy thing used is that we change all numbers to negative.
-And i use the fact that Integer.MAX_VALUE + 1 = Integer.MIN_VALUE, and 0 - Integer.MIN_VALUE = Integer.MIN_VALUE.
+One tricky thing used is that we change all numbers to negative.
+And i use the fact that `Integer.MAX_VALUE + 1 = Integer.MIN_VALUE`, and `0 - Integer.MIN_VALUE = Integer.MIN_VALUE`.
 From the algorithm point of view, i did not deal with over flow.
-However the 2 facts given above makes the overflow situation "accendtaly" correct.
+However the 2 facts given above makes the overflow situation "accidentaly" correct.